CONSULTATION FEE RANGE

 - A photo of your I.D. card.
 Save it to your computer, and upload it to the registry website.

 Make sure you double-check everything when completing the application.
 The systems of most medical practices don’t allow physicians to edit forms.
 Unfortunately, the Hawaiian DOH expects perfection!
-The name on the form must be an exact match for the name on your I.D.
-Card.
-The DOH wants a front-side picture of your Hawaii I.D.
-Card.
+The DOH wants a front-side picture of your Hawaii I.D. card.
+The name on the form must be an exact match for the name on your I.D. card.

-All 329 cards are sent directly to your home address and it can take 2-5 weeks for your card to arrive.
-You can also print off copies of the certificate.
+All 329 cards are sent directly to your home address.
+You can also print copies of the certificate.
 It is convenient to have several copies in case you lose one.
 At this point, you are finally allowed to purchase weed legally from one of the dispensaries in Hawaii.
-Given the fact that the state is a collection of islands, we hope you live on one that has a licensed dispensary!
+Given that the state is a collection of islands, we hope you live on one that has a licensed dispensary!

 When you attend a pre-screen with a physician, make sure you bring any medical documentation.
 This includes notes from previous doctor visits, trips to the chiropractor, ER visits, prescriptions, MRIs, scans, or X-rays to help support your diagnosis.
 You can obtain your medical records by contacting the hospital or physician where you received treatment and requesting your records.

 The hospital in question should provide you with information on the process.
-They will ask you to sign an authorization that you can fax to them.
-At present, the list of qualifying diseases and conditions are as follows:
+They will ask you to sign an authorization that you can fax.
+At present, the list of HI medical marijuana card qualifying conditions is as follows:

 - Inflammatory bowel disorders